-This iconic white building is a temple to modernism, from the classics of modern art to masterpieces of furniture and automotive design.
+This iconic white building of this museum in Munich is a temple to modernism, from the classics of modern art to masterpieces of furniture and automotive design.

-The most extravagant alfresco ballroom Germany ever built.
+The most extravagant alfresco ballroom Germany ever built is found at the Zwinger in Dresden.

 A Disney-like Bavarian road-trip where the steep roofs and ancient towers are real.